 Power: the ability of a muscle to produce as much force as possible, as quickly as possible.

 Muscular power is a function of both speed and strength, or the product of force multiplied by speed.
-Heavy loading is necessary for increasing force, and light to moderate loading (0–60% of 1RM) performed at an explosive velocity is necessary for increasing fast force production.
+Heavy loading is necessary for increasing force, and light to moderate loading (0–60% of 1RM) performed in an explosive manner is necessary for optimizing fast force production.
 The proportion of light versus heavy training should depend on where individual deficits lie.
 (4)

-In summary, the choice of how many sets and repetitions you perform should reflect your training goals as well as training experience.
+In summary, the choice of how many sets and repetitions you perform should reflect your training goals, experience, and ability to recover.

 (1) Bird SP, Tarpenning KM, Marino FE.
 Designing resistance training programmes to enhance muscular fitness: A review of the acute programme variables.
 Sports Med.
 2005;35(10):841–51.

 (2) Schoenfeld BJ, Grgic J, Ogborn D, Krieger JW.
 Strength and hypertrophy adaptations between low- versus high-load resistance training: A systematic review and meta-analysis.
 J Strength Cond Res.
 2017;31(12): 3508-3523.

 (3) Schoenfeld BJ, Grgic J, Ogborn D, Krieger JW.
 Dose-response relationship between weekly resistance training volume and increases in muscle mass: A systematic review and meta-analysis.
 J Sports Sci.
 2017 Jun;35(11):1073-1082.